Electronic Manufacturing Services & Original Design Manufacturing

 • Waste Management

-The manufacturing of computers, computer components, and other electronics requires significant volumes of chemicals and generates air and water emissions and solid waste, including hazardous substances.
-The handling and disposal of hazardous wastes produced during manufacturing can lead to increased operating costs, capital expenditures, and in some instances, increased compliance costs or regulatory fines and penalties.
-Entities in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry that are able to reduce waste produced during manufacturing and ensure that it is reused, recycled, or disposed of appropriately, are likely to maintain a lower risk profile and face lower regulatory risks as local, regional and national environmental laws place increasing emphasis on resource conservation and waste management.
+The manufacturing of computers, computer components and other electronics requires significant volumes of chemicals and generates air and water emissions and solid waste, including hazardous substances.
+The handling and disposal of hazardous wastes produced during manufacturing may result in increased operating costs, capital expenditures, and in some instances, increased compliance costs or regulatory fines and penalties.
+Entities in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry that reduce waste produced during manufacturing and ensure it is appropriately reused, recycled or disposed may have a lower risk profile and face lower regulatory risks as applicable jurisdictional environmental laws or regulations place increasing emphasis on resource conservation and waste management.

 • Labour Practices

-Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) entities operate in a highly competitive environment based on cost and therefore are highly sensitive to labour costs and risks.
-Additionally, entities are commonly required to meet tight production deadlines for big-ticket product launches by hardware entities.
-Combined, these factors escalate the importance of entities maintaining strong relations with the labour force.
-Absent such, entities can be exposed to work stoppages and production disruptions.
-Such disruptions can lead to reduced revenue in the near term, as well as possible long-term impacts on productivity due to dampened employee morale.
-In addition to protecting an entity’s reputation and social license to operate, improvements in labour practices can mitigate production disruptions.
+Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) entities operate in a highly cost competitive environment and are therefore sensitive to labour costs and risks.
+Additionally, customers commonly require entities to meet tight production deadlines for important product launches, such as releases of new technology by hardware entities.
+Combined, these factors increase the importance of entities maintaining good relations with labour.
+Poor labour relations may expose entities to work stoppages and production disruptions.
+Such disruptions may result in reduced near-term revenue, as well as possible adverse effects on long-term productivity because of lower employee morale.
+In addition to maintaining an entity’s brand value and social licence to operate, improvements in labour practices may mitigate production disruptions.

 Employee Health & Safety

-The treatment of workers and the protection of worker rights in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry is of growing concern among customers, regulators, and leading entities.
-Critical aspects of this issue working conditions, environmental responsibility, and workforce health and safety—particularly as it relates to the hazardous materials and potentially dangerous equipment used in manufacturing.
-Entities in this industry operate in a highly competitive environment based on cost and therefore rely heavily on securing low-cost and contract labour.
-The industry’s reliance on subcontractors, labour recruitment firms, and a multi-=-tiered system of suppliers can make it difficult to improve performance on the issue.
-Further, entities are often located in countries with relatively low direct costs and have varying degrees of regulation and enforcement for protecting workers.
-This dynamic can heighten an entity’s exposure to reputational risks and impacts on short- and long-term costs and sales.
-Such effects can arise from increasing regulation and its enforcement in response to high-profile safety or labour incidents, or through a shift in demand away from entities associated with such incidents.
-Entities with strong supply-chain standards, monitoring, and engagement with suppliers to address labour concerns may therefore be better positioned to protect shareholder value over the long term.
+The treatment of workers and the protection of workers’ rights in the Electronic Manufacturing Services (EMS) & Original Design Manufacturing (ODM) industry is of growing concern among customers, regulators and leading entities.
+Critical aspects of this issue may include working conditions, environmental responsibility and workforce health and safety—particularly relating to hazardous materials and potentially dangerous manufacturing equipment.
+Entities in this industry operate in a cost competitive environment and therefore rely upon low-cost and contract labour.
+The industry’s reliance on subcontractors, labour recruitment entities and a multi-tiered system of suppliers may make safety performance improvement difficult.
+Further, entities often are located in countries with relatively low direct costs and varying degrees of regulation and enforcement for protecting workers.
+This dynamic may increase an entity’s exposure to reputational risks and impacts on short- and long-term costs and sales.
+Such effects may result from increasing regulation and enforcement in response to high-profile safety or labour incidents, or through a shift in demand away from entities associated with such incidents.
+Entities with strong supply-chain standards, monitoring and engagement with suppliers to manage labour concerns may better protect shareholder value over the long term.

 Product Design & Lifecycle Management